canonical/launchpad-manual/how-to/launchpad-api-docs.rst

 decorators and capabilities.
 These decorators are also responsible to generate the related documentation for the exported fields.

-We can build Api Docs using ``make apidoc`` command: this command will generate the documentation under ``lib/canonical/launchpad/apidoc``.
+We can build API docs using ``make apidoc`` command: this command will generate the documentation under ``lib/canonical/launchpad/apidoc``.

 .. note::